Transactions

 internal_transactions.caller_address

-: this is the address voting for the super representative, that is, the contract address directly called by the external addressinternal_transactions.transferTo_address
+: This is the address voting for the SRs, that is, the contract address directly called by the external address.internal_transactions.transferTo_address

-: voting details, record the voting SR and its votes in JSON format: votes[i].vote_address is the SR address, votes[i].vote_count is the number of votes
+: voting details, recording the SR being voted for and the specific vote count in the JSON format: votes[i].vote_address is the SR address, and votes[i].vote_count is the number of votes.

 {